|

 the Death Journeyer's dying/death.

-if a Death Midwife is hired soon after a terminal
+if the practitioner is hired soon after a

 |